India's Reliance to pay up to $3.6 bln for Future Group retail ops - Mint

 In May, Reliance launched JioMart, an online grocery service in a move aimed at rivaling Amazon.com's AMZN.O local unit and Walmart Inc's WMT.N Flipkart in the huge Indian market.
 Ambani plans to list Reliance's digital and retail units over the next five years.

-Future Group did not immediately respond to requests for comment on the deal value.
+In its response to the Mint report, Future Retail said its board had not taken any decision that required disclosures to the stock exchanges.
 A Reliance Industries spokesperson said the company evaluates various opportunities on an ongoing basis.

 ($1 = 74.7900 Indian rupees)

-(Reporting by Philip George in Bengaluru; editing by Patrick Graham and Vinay Dwivedi)
+(Reporting by Philip George in Bengaluru; editing by Patrick Graham, Vinay Dwivedi and Uttaresh.V)

 ((P.George@thomsonreuters.com; +91 8061822657; Reuters Messaging: p.george@thomsonreuters.net))